felipe-canaviri/lost-numbers-exercise/README.md

 # Lost Number - Exercise

 ## Problem Description - Part I
 Given a sequence of string-numbers, from x to N, which could be disordered.
-This sequence represents a consecutive interval of numbers, where one is missing in the interval.
+This sequence represents a closed interval of consecutive numbers, where one is missing in the interval.
 The challenge is to find the missing number.

 Examples:
   - Given the array `["13", "11", "9", "10"]`, which sorted is `["9", "10", "11", "13"]`, the method should return `12`.